Where a company has multiple ethical concerns, the total concerns percentage counts this investment once.

 Where companies are involved in the manufacturing or retail of firearms, including guns, rifles, pistols, or components or services thereof.

-Walmart is the USA’s largest retailer by sales, selling a variety of general merchandise and grocery items.
-Walmart retails shotguns, pistols and ammunition at some of its stores in the USA, as well as components for firearms such as scopes.
-Walmart are currently working to improve their weapon-realted controls.
+The USA’s largest retailer by sales, selling a variety of general merchandise and grocery items.
+Walmart retails shotguns, pistols and ammunition at some of its stores in the USA, as well as components for firearms such as scopes (less than 1% given scale of other lines).
+Walmart operates stricter controls on firearms than required by US federal law.

 Where companies, through their products or operations, are involved in environmental degradation e.g., pollution, chemical spills.